raymondworkshop/old.myblog/_posts/2017-11-27-the-open-source-community.md

 abstract: "Notes on The Open-Source Community"
 ---

-#### Unix standards
+#### Unix Standards

 Unix standards originally developed to reconcile the APIs of the different branches of the family tree.

-During the Unix wars, **technical standardization** became something that cooperating technical people pushed for and most product managers accepted grudgingly or actively resisted.
+Later, during the Unix wars, **technical standardization** became something that cooperating technical people pushed for and most product managers accepted grudgingly or actively resisted.

-In fact, on the the newer open-source Unixes (such as Linux) it is common for operating- system features to have been engineered **using published standards as the specification**.
+In fact, on the the newer open-source Unixes (such as Linux) it is common for operating system features to have been engineered **using published standards as the specification**.

-#### RFC (A Request for Comments ) standard
+#### RFC (A Request for Comments ) Standard

-* **The IETF (The Internet Engineering Task Force)** Standards process:
-Internet-Drafts (focal points for discussion in a working group) -> RFC (correct field experience with the specification) -> Proposed Standards (the specification must be stable, peer-reviewed, and significants interests) -> Draft Standard (the specification is mature and will be useful) -> Internet standard

-* The IETF standards process is designed to encourage standarization **driven by practice rather than theory**, and to ensure that standard protocols have undergine **rigorous peer review and testing**.
+The IETF Standards process is designed to encourage standarization **driven by practice rather than theory**, and to ensure that standard protocols have undergine **rigorous peer review and testing**.

+**The IETF (The Internet Engineering Task Force)** Standards Process:
+> Internet-Drafts (focal points for discussion in a working group)
+> -> RFC (correct field experience with the specification)
+> -> Proposed Standards (the specification must be stable, peer-reviewed, and significants interests)
+> -> Draft Standard (the specification is mature and will be useful)
+> -> Internet Standard

 #### Specifications as DNA, code as RNA